Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

-For one of the best free things to do in St. Thomas, consider embarking on the hike to Mermaid’s Chair.
+For one of the best free activities in St. Thomas, consider embarking on the hike to Mermaid’s Chair.
 Situated on the very West End of the island, Mermaid’s Chair offers a secluded beach, scenic views, and climbable rock structures.
 The hike will take around 3 hours in total, so be sure to pack plenty of water, sunscreen, and beach items you might need!

 Virgin Islands Ecotours